My Australian Global Journey So Far with Andrew

 After the zoo, we left for Springbrook which is an hour drive from the Gold Coast, stopping off at 'Macca’s' for lunch; the trip to Springbrook is long and windy but a beautiful scenic drive nonetheless.

 We got lost several times during the drive (not my fault, honestly!) but when arriving, we were not disappointed.
 The walk takes about an hour and a half, but we spent a good 3 hours there looking around and exploring when getting to the first waterfall, named Twin Falls we sat for ages contemplating if we were going in or not; then this couple and a tour guide came through and jumped in without even thinking about it.
 We all looked at each other internally yelling ‘screw it’ and started to strip of like ‘yeah we are doing this in underwear’, and it was the best decision we made during that walk.

 We finished the walk early evening with incredible views looking out over the rainforest, listening to the birds and animals while talking about our ideas for the next couple of years surrounding our travels ‘down under’.
 When arriving back to the car, I made a last minute dash to the loo, in the dark.
 Bad move.
 Once I turned on my phone flashlight, I was confronted with some of the biggest spiders I’ve seen to date.
 I'm not one to get easily scared, but I did hurry out of there!
 On the drive back, the main topic of discussion was my apparently questionable driving.
 However, when asking the question 'but did we die?', no one did, which to me isn't questionable at all.

 Is this the last of the Global Family?
 I think not!
 What will be our next adventure?

-You can follow Andrew on Instagram, to keep up with his inspirational journey, OR you can get going on your very own Working Holiday adventure just by clicking that little green button!
+You can follow Andrew on Instagram, to keep up with his inspirational journey, OR you can get going on your very own Working Holiday adventure just by clicking that little red button!